OneTrueBen/pa-discordbot/README.md

 alembic upgrade head
 ```

-then set the token
+then copy `settings.py.example` to `settings.py` and fill out the settings. then run:
 ```
-export PA_DISCORD_TOKEN="blah blah your token lol" python start.py
+python start.py
 ```
 it is different on windows but i am not going to tell you how to do it :)